 ENVR 212.
 The Dynamic Earth and Environment.
 (4 Credits)

 Introduction to the processes, cycles and systems of earth and environment.
 Special emphasis on human dependence upon earth's physical properties and processes and the environmental impacts of human activity.
 Plate tectonics and environmental systems provide frameworks for understanding earth materials and structures, global change, natural hazards (volcanoes, earthquakes, floods), water resources (surface and ground water, glaciers), biological/agricultural resources, energy and mineral resources, and associated environmental hazards.
 Explorations of biblical creation accounts and environmental stewardship relevant to course topics.
-Three hours lecture and two hours laboratory.
+Three and a half hours lecture and two hours laboratory per week.
 Field trip fee.

 ENVR 221.
 Living in the Environment: An Introduction to Environmental Science.
 (4 Credits)